By Eric Johnson

 We come to verses 10-11 and ask the questions raised earlier.
 Was John referring to individual Christians and their homes?
 Or was he alluding to the church?
 Peter Davids writes, “We need to understand what this church was like.
 It was normal until the mid-third century for Christians to meet in houses.
 (It was not until the mid-fourth century that house churches were outlawed and church buildings became the only legitimate place to gather as Christians.)”
 (More Hard Sayings of the New Testament, pg.
 228).

 Averaging 20-40 believers, these house churches were scattered throughout each city where Christianity was found.
-Before the fourth century, there were no formal church buildings as we have today.
+Before the fourth century, there were no formal church buildings as is popular today, especially in the United States.
 These smaller groups met in neighborhood homes.
 To show this to be true, Paul greeted several Roman house church leaders and their groups by name in Romans 16:5ff.
 (Also see 1 Cor.
 16:19; Col. 4:15; Phm.
-2).
+2.)
 One obvious reason for this arrangement would be to attract less attention from government authorities, allowing the Christians to avoid persecution which was prevalent in the early church.

 These house churches were patterned after the Jewish synagogues in that both members and visitors were given the opportunity to address the congregation.
 (See Acts 13:15.)
 Thus, John was exhorting the church leaders to ban the unorthodox from their pulpits.
 Giving a heretical wolf credibility by permitting him to speak to the Christian sheep is a precarious invitation.
 The Christians were even forbidden from extending the customary kiss on both cheeks or wish the heretics success on their future journeys.